What is a Dual Diagnosis?

 Dual diagnosis, also known as co-occurring disorders, refers to the simultaneous presence of a mental health disorder and a substance use disorder.
 These conditions interact and influence each other, often exacerbating symptoms and hindering recovery.
 Dual diagnosis requires specialized care that addresses the complexities of both disorders.

 Dual diagnosis is more common than one might think, with a high prevalence across various populations.
-According to the National Alliance on Mental Illness, 7.9 million people in the United States with mental illness also experience substance abuse issues.
+According to the National Alliance on Mental Illness, 7.9 million people in the United States with mental illness also experience problems with drug abuse.
+Additionally, the 2022 National Survey on Drug Use and Health carried out by the Substance Use & Mental Health Services Administration (SAMHSA) reported that 21.5 million adults in the United States have a co-occurring disorder.
 The presence of dual diagnosis can complicate treatment outcomes, increase the risk of relapse, and contribute to poor overall quality of life.

 The Connection Between Mental Illness and Substance Abuse

-When an individual struggles with both a substance use disorder and a mental health disorder, these problems will interact with each other, resulting in a detrimental cycle of dependence.
+Dual diagnosis occurs when an individual struggles with both a substance use disorder and a mental health disorder.
+These problems will interact with each other, resulting in a detrimental cycle of dependence.
 This is why addressing just one issue is not enough – both must be simultaneously treated.

 It’s challenging to identify which comes first – the substance use disorder or the mental disorder – but it is often theorized that individuals begin to self-medicate to cope with the symptoms of their mental issues.
 For instance, someone battling post-traumatic stress disorder or depression might resort to drugs and alcohol to suppress their emotions.

-Woburn Wellness Addiction Treatment has years of experience treating co occurring disorders and understands the complex relationship between mental health and substance abuse.
-Our dual diagnosis patients receive individualized treatment plans that take into account both disorders and their interactions.
+Our team has years of experience treating co occurring disorders and understands the complex relationship between mental health and substance abuse.
+Our dual diagnosis patients receive treatment plans that take into account both disorders, their interactions, and their overall emotional health.

 Understanding the Need for a Dual Diagnosis Disorder Treatment Center